rapyuta-robotics/rapyuta-io-docs/hugo/content/pricing/fair-use-policy.md

 description:
 type: pricing
 date: 2019-02-26T15:00:03+05:30
-pre: "d. "
+pre: "c. "
-weight: 720
+weight: 715
 ---
 This Fair Use Policy (this **Policy**) governs the use of rapyuta.io (the **rapyuta.io**) and its services (the **Services**) by customers and authorized users.
-It describes prohibited uses of the Services offered by Rapyuta Robotics Inc. (the **Rapyuta Robotics**), and the website located at https://www.rapyuta-robotics.com (the **Website**).
+It describes prohibited uses of the Services offered by Rapyuta Robotics Inc. (the **Rapyuta Robotics**).
 The examples described in this Policy are not exhaustive.
-We may modify this Policy at any time by posting a revised version on the Website.
-By using the rapyuta.io or accessing the Website, you agree to the latest version of this Policy.
+We may modify this Policy at any time by posting a revised version on rapyuta.io.
+By using the rapyuta.io, you agree to the latest version of this Policy.
 If you violate this Policy or authorize or help others to do so, we may suspend or terminate your use of the rapyuta.io

 ## Acceptable Use Limits